 Add as preferred source on Google

-"I think that the matter is coming to an end," Putin told reporters on Saturday of the war, now in its fifth year.
+"I think that the matter is coming to an end," Putin told reporters on Saturday.

-Asked to comment on Putin's remarks, Kremlin spokesman Dmitry Peskov said a certain amount of trilateral work with Ukraine and the United States had been done towards finding a peace deal.
+Asked to comment on Putin's remarks, Kremlin spokesman Dmitry Peskov said on Tuesday that a certain amount of trilateral work with Ukraine and the United States had been done towards winding down the war, now in its fifth year.

-"This accumulated groundwork in terms of the peace process allows us to say that the completion is indeed approaching," Peskov told reporters, though he added that it was difficult to provide specific details at the current time.
+"This accumulated groundwork in terms of the peace process allows us to say that the completion is indeed approaching," Peskov told reporters, though he added it was difficult to provide specific details at the current time.

-U.S. President Donald Trump has convened multiple rounds of talks with the warring sides to try to end the conflict, but no peace deal has emerged.
+Trump has convened multiple rounds of talks with the warring sides to try to end the conflict, but no peace deal has emerged.
 Russia, which now occupies around a fifth of Ukraine, wants Kyiv to cede additional territory.
 Kyiv wants Russian troops to withdraw.

 Peskov said Russia would welcome further U.S. mediation efforts and Putin was prepared to meet Zelenskiy in person once the peace process was finalised.